Shell1010/AQW-md/Class Usage Guides/Shadow Stalker of Time.md

 4-2-3-5-2-3 (Wait for 5 to expire)

+For a more DPS oriented playstyle without the need for dodge follow this:
+3-2-5-4-3-2

+For ultras this requires you to adapt your playstyle for the type of boss, you will need to manage your 4 usage (due to the fact it taunts) and it reduces your HP.
+Generally not recommended in pubs.

+Chainkilling using SSOT utilises the below knowledge in extra information, and it's required to have atleast a bare minimum Phonor or VG in order to actually have enough all out that your nuke damage doesn't drop by too much from the next kill.
+Make sure you kill the boss with a DoT, because if it dies without it going off you may risk your damage resetting by the next kill.
+You also may need to drop some skills in order to make sure you’re still within the 10s threshold between nukes.

+432523 (dies) 3s to respawn
+43532 (skipped initial 2 to compensate for respawn timer)

 ## Extra information

 This section is pretty much for those who want to maximise damage and have a bit more understanding on how the class works.
 This will go over stuff like chainkilling and infinitely increasing damage.

 In 99% of scenarios, where the bosses are low to medium hp, you can get away with just having a LOO/LR as support, since the damage you do will be high enough.
 But for much difficult bosses like Azalith, read onwards.

-Refer to [[Stats & Misc#DoT/HoT Mechanics|DoT/HoT mechanics section for understanding on the mechanics]], the base is 1x.
+Refer to [[Stats & Misc|DoT/HoT mechanics section for understanding on the mechanics]], the base is 1x.
 Basically it utilises these things:
 - All Out - All in
 - Mag Out - Mag in
 - DoT out - DoT in